Holidays Act 2003

 The Holidays Act 2003 is an Act of Parliament in New Zealand that regulates public holidays.
 It was amended by the Holidays (Transfer of Public Holidays) Amendment Act 2008 and the Holidays Amendment Act 2010.
 This page includes those changes.

+However, in 2016 MBIE found problems with underpayments on holiday pay due to the complex act, and new legislation is now not expected to be introduced until 2024.

 Principles underpinning the Holidays Act

 New Zealand law on holidays and leave has been based on three key concepts: